UNOS interim CEO staying on long-term

 When she became interim CEO, McBride promised improvement.
 UNOS has been criticized for shortfalls in its technology, its ability to deliver kidneys on time and its ability to oversee the organ procurement organizations in the network.

-The nonutilization rate of kidneys increased in 2022, said Ginny McBride, head of a Florida organ procurement organization.
-Twenty-six percent of kidneys removed from a dying patient were never successfully transplanted to a needy one, an increase from 22% in 2021.
+The nonutilization rate of kidneys increased in 2022, said Ginny McBride, head of a Florida organ procurement organization; 26% of kidneys removed from a dying patient were never successfully transplanted to a needy one, an increase from 22% in 2021.

 One doctor told Congress she received a kidney with tire marks on the box.
 Another sat overnight in an airport hangar.
 Another was the victim of a botched biopsy.

-But UNOS is best situated to take one or more of the contracts, McBride said, noting the organization's expertise.
+But UNOS is best situated to take one or more of the contracts, said Maureen McBride, noting the organization's expertise.

 McBride has a "clear-eyed vision of transformational change at UNOS," said Dr. Jerry McCauley, president of the UNOS board.